fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 In the **Organization details**, enter your organization's name.

-In the **Current service provider details**, provide the current service provider's name, account number and security PIN.
+In the **Current service provider details**, provide the current service provider's name, account number, and security PIN.

 In the **Requester details**, populate this information with the contact details of the person who shall be the authorized user with Microsoft once the numbers are ported.

 In the **Authorized user details**, populate this information with the contact details of the person who is the authorized user with your current service provider.'

-In the **How do you want to sign the Letter of Authorization?** section, you select whether you will use e-signature or manual upload for the Letter of Authorization.
+In the **How do you want to sign the Letter of Authorization?** section, you select whether you want e-signature or manual upload for the Letter of Authorization.

 In the **Service address**, assign the default emergency address for the numbers.

 In the **Default number usage** section, you select the intended typed of usage for the numbers.
 If you would like to change it, select *Yes, change usages* to go to **Add number features** page.
-If you select *No*, you will skip to the **Complete your order** page.
+If you select *No*, the wizard skips you to the **Complete your order** page.

 #### Add number features